vesnafarmakpowrs/Powrs.PaymentLink/POWRS.PaymentLink/Root/Payout/EmailTemplates/ReccurrencePayments/PaymentFailed.md

 SellerName:= select top 1 Value from Variables where Name = "SellerName";
 CancellationReason:= select top 1 Value from Variables where Name = "CancellationReason";
 Country:= select top 1 Value from Variables where Name = "Country";
-MaxFailedAttempts:= select top 1 Value from Variables where Name = "MaxFailedPaymentAttempts";
+MaxFailedAttempts:= Str(select top 1 Value from Variables where Name = "MaxFailedPaymentAttempts");
-FailedPaymentAttempts:= select top 1 Value from Variables where Name = "FailedPaymentAttempts";
+FailedPaymentAttempts:= Str(select top 1 Value from Variables where Name = "FailedPaymentAttempts");
 ActiveCardDetails:= select top 1 Value from Variables where Name = "ActiveCardDetails";
 Amount:= select top 1 Value from Variables where Name = "AmountToPay";
 Link:= select top 1 Value from Variables where Name = "Link";